-- Be surrounded by extraordinary landscapes - mountain alms pine forests, glacial mountains, deep gorges, waterfalls and tumbling rivers
+- Mountain alms, pine forests, glacial mountains, gorges, waterfalls and rivers.

-- In the heart of the Ziller Valley surrounded by wonderful Tirolean scenery - loads of walking and activities to try
+- In the heart of the Ziller Valley – with loads of walking and activities to try.

 • coach transfer • car hire • private transfer

 Innsbruck · 75km · 1 hour 30 minutes

 Salzburg · 150km · 3 hours

 Mayrhofen is one of Tirol's prettiest and most popular resorts, jam-packed with rustic bars, cafés and regular festivities.
 The Zillertal Alps are your playground and you'll find easy access to the mountains locally via the Ahorn and the nearby Horberg gondolas – and on many more lifts throughout the valley.
 In fact you could even try summer skiing on the nearby Hintertux glacier.